AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### Exclude specified IP ranges from filtering

-If you want AdGuard not to filter particular subnets, you should enable this feature and specify the IP ranges in the CIDR notation (e.g. 98.51.100.14/24) at the **IP ranges excluded from filtering** section below.
+If you don't want AdGuard to filter particular subnets, enable this feature and specify the IP ranges in the CIDR notation (e.g. 98.51.100.14/24) in the **IP ranges excluded from filtering** section below.

 ### Add an extra space to the plain HTTP request